nicolai86/github-rebase-bot/README.md

 specifically it…

 … marks fresh PRs as WIP (yes, open them early!)
-… automatically rebases master to ensure PR is up 2 date
+… automatically rebases master once LGTM'd to ensure PR is up 2 date
-… once LGTM'd it will rebase & wait for tests and merge automatically
+… waits for tests and merge automatically when green

-## Architecture:

-one cache (git clone @master of repo) using a channel to sychronize startup of rebase workers rebase workers based off of work tree of git clone one rebase worker (chan) per PR worker stops after inactivity period (7 days)